 Okay I think I overdid it on “juicy” during class today, I kinda got sick of hearing myself say it.
 But I stand behind my references to Beyonce wearing a crown.
 I had to look it up, and here you go – Beyonce exactly as I imagined her in my head today, a goddess wearing a corona radiata.

 Here’s a simple little self-study thing I put together on the nephron.
 It just asks you to name stuff, and recall what things look like – let me know if you think it’s useful.

-Here’s the drawing I referred to in our lecture on the respiratory system.
-It shows how the wall of the respiratory passageways changes as you go from bronchi to alveoli.
+I like to make drawings to summarize things like this – and I thought I’d share this one with you in case you find it useful.
+It shows how the wall of the respiratory tree changes as you go from bronchi to alveoli.
 There are three versions, so you can use it fully labeled, partially labeled, or unlabeled, however it suits you best.
 Let me know if you find it useful – if so, I’ll make more 🙂

 Labeled with passageways only: